david-yunbae/assignment2-question2-david-yunbae/index.md

 **As noted in the assignment prompt, this Github Pages is not directly the private assignment repo!
 I have included a copy of this md file in the private repo, so please inspect it!
 The file is named 'index.md'.**

 **This web page is a walk-through of my package.
 I have included some guidelines as to how to access my package and the data set.
-You will also see an exmplanation about the choices I have made regarding the CI workflow.
+You will also see an explanation about the choices I have made regarding the CI workflow.
 Please enjoy!**

 ## Installing my package